WHY CHOOSE DANCE OVER OTHER WORK OUTS?

 Registration via payment can be made through bank/atm transfer or with PayPal.

 Please arrive at least 20 minutes before the class starts out of respect for fellow dancers and the instructor.
 You will not be allowed entry after 10 minutes of the class starting nor will there be any refunds.

 I MISSED THE FIRST FEW CLASSES OF THE SERIES.
 CAN I STILL MAKE IT?

 We offer series/course based classes which means that a class will run once a week for an hour for a number of weeks (usually 4 weeks).
-Walk-in are welcome to any class as we always revise our previous week’s class but also keep in mind that later classes in a series are built on previous weeks classes to ensure that you are learning new things in each class so you may find it a bit challenging to get up to speed with the rest of the class if you have missed a few classes but if you are confident of catching up then feel free to join in.
+Walk-in are always welcome to any class as we always revise our previous week’s class so you might find it a bit challenging to get up to speed with the rest of the class if you have missed more than 2 classes in the series but if you are confident of catching up then feel free to join in.

 I’VE TAKEN A BEGINNER CLASS BEFORE.
 SHOULD I MOVE UP TO THE NEXT LEVEL?

-Depends on factors such as when you took that beginner class, has it been a one off session etc. We feel that dancers should be very confident with the basics before moving onto higher level classes.
+Depends on factors such as when you took that beginner class, has it been a one off session etc. We feel that a dancer should be very confident with the basics before moving onto higher level classes.
 When you think you’re ready for the next level, talk to the instructor or email us at firstname.lastname@example.org.

 WHERE CAN I PRACTICE WHAT I LEARN?

 We organize Salsa/Latin parties for all our students and others dance enthusiasts on a regular basis where our deejay spins sensuous Latin tunes especially Salsa and Bachata all night long.
 Our instructors also sometimes give quick lessons and teach you some moves to get you off the ground and dancing at the beginning of the party as a pre-curser to your joining our regular courses/series.